AVEVA/CONNECT-data-services-developer-docs/content/set-up/permissions-management.md

 ## Manage Permissions window

-Use the `Manage Permissions` window to apply permissions to each user role for a system resource.
+All system resources are managed using the `Manage Permissions` window.
+Use this window to apply permissions to each user role for a system resource.
 This window displays a matrix of roles, permissions, and permission settings for the resource you are managing.
 Use the matrix to:

 - Add new roles that have permissions on the resource.